jonas-schievink/my3status/README.md

 Written in Lua, `my3status` enables its users to easily extend it with custom modules.
 Changes can be easily tested: Just reload i3.
 If debugging output is required, you can just run `./my3status.lua` and have it output JSON and debugging info to the terminal.

+## Force Update

+Like `i3status`, you can force `my3status` to update itself by sending it the `USR1` signal.
+Execute this in your shell:

+    pkill -USR1 -f 'lua.*my3status.lua'

+Because the executing process is not `my3status.lua`, but the system's `lua`, we have to use `pkill` to match correctly.
+You *could* just use `killall -USR1 lua`, but that would send SIGUSR1 to all lua processes and because the default action is to terminate the program, this could end badly.

 # Installation

 Make sure Lua 5.2 is installed.
 Run `lua -v` to see your version.